 There are a few ways to find these fascinating creatures.
 One way is on the water as you’re guided across one of our lakes to hidden caves.
-Two local companies know the way – you just choose your vessel: aboard a paddle board (SUP) with Paddle Board Rotorua, kayak with River Rats, or Waimarino Kayak Tours’ sea kayak or Canadian canoe.
+Three local companies know the way – you just choose your vessel: aboard a paddle board (SUP) with Paddle Board Rotorua, kayak with River Rats, or Waimarino Kayak Tours’ sea kayak or Canadian canoe.

 If you’re more comfortable with feet on terra firma, a walking tour into the native bush with Real Rotorua is just the ticket.
 You’re likely to experience other New Zealand wildlife, and you’ll top off this stellar evening by relaxing under the stars.